samyhcn/samyhcn/README.md

 - 👋 Hi, I’m @samyhcn
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning computer science and mechanical engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : samy.horchani@etu.sorbonne-universite.fr

 <!---
 samyhcn/samyhcn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.